jonmatthis/LaserSkeletonsR01/document/research_strategy/sections/approach/aim_2/main_aim_2_notes.md

 #### Massed data vs 'per-action' data
 - [EASIER] Massed data is BIG stats of whole condition lumped together
 - what are the stats of Bx in this conditon?
-- [HARDer] Per-action data is stats of each individual action chunk (e.g. each step, or each fixation)
+- [HARDER] Per-action data is stats of each individual action chunk (e.g. each step, or each fixation)
 - what was going on when the subject did that specific thing? (e.g. what was the fixation duration when the subject took that step?)